Institute for Reliable Computing

 https://doi.org/10.15480/882.1441

-Historically, C.F. von Weizsäcker might be considered as the father of quantum information theory.
-In the 1950ies he started on the basis of quantum information theory to describe the physical conceptions of space-time, particles, and relativistic quantum fields.
+Historically, C.F. von Weizsäcker might be considered the father of quantum information theory.
+In the 1950s, he started on the basis of quantum information theory to describe the physical conceptions of space-time, particles, and relativistic quantum fields.
 In his books, "Aufbau der Physik", "Zeit und Wissen", and "The Structure of Physics" (see the references in my lecture notes), he showed how to construct these physical concepts from qubits.
 In particular, he tried to provide a unified description of nature solely on the basis of quantum information theory.

 C.F. von Weizsäcker tried to realize the Kantian idea of justifying the fundamental laws of nature from our experience with binary alternatives.
 His point of view is essentially based on a probability theory within a temporal logic and the concept of alternatives.
 In particular, empirical predictions can be reduced to qubits.
 They permit a decomposition of state spaces into the tensor product of two-dimensional complex Hilbert spaces.

-In addition, his ur theory allows a completely new perspective on the three entities matter, energy, and gravitation.
-Werner Heisenberg wrote about his concept "that the realization of von Weizsäcker's program requires thinking at such a high degree of abstraction that up to now – at least in physics – has never happened."
+In addition, his ur theory allows an entirely new perspective on the three entities: matter, energy, and gravitation.
+Werner Heisenberg wrote about his concept "that the realization of von Weizsäcker's program requires thinking at such a high degree of abstraction that up to now - at least in physics - has never happened."
 Not surprisingly, Weizsäcker's approach was hardly appreciated, perhaps it was far too abstract.
 Moreover, his predictions were beyond the imagination of most physicists.
-For instance, that one proton is made up of 10^40 qubits, is hard to believe, even today.
+For instance, that one proton is made up of 10^40 qubits is hard to believe, even today.
 However, a quantum field theory, particles, and a cosmological model are presented in von Weizsäcker's framework.
 His work is hardly mentioned in the literature.
 For example, the well-known Stanford Encyclopedia of Philosophy does not even mention his name under the keywords "Quantum Entanglement and Information" as well as "Quantum Logic and Probability Theory", although this Encyclopedia covers the topics in great detail with an elaborate bibliography.

 Priv.-Doz.
 Dr. Christian Jansson